open-mmlab/mmdetection/docs/en/device/npu.md

 Introduction to optimization:

-1. Modify the cycle calculation as a whole batch calculation to reduce the number of instructions issued.
+1. Modify the loop calculation as a whole batch calculation to reduce the number of instructions issued.
 2. Modify the index calculation to mask calculation, because the SIMD architecture is good at processing continuous data calculation.

 |           Model            |                                                          Config                                                           | v100 iter time |       910A iter time       |